ekzhang/rushlight/README.md

 # 🕯️ Rushlight

-_Make collaborative text editors on your own infrastructure: just Redis and a database._
+_Make collaborative code editors that run on your own infrastructure: just Redis and a database._

 Supports multiple real-time documents, with live cursors.
 Based on [CodeMirror 6](https://codemirror.net/) and